Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 Specialists in environmental medicine use a variety of tests that are different from typical allergy testing.

-environment is altered by a weakened immune system.
-This imbalance can, in turn, create dysfunctions in other areas of the
+intestinal environment is altered by a weakened immune system.
+This imbalance can, in turn, create dysfunctions in other

-through barriers in the intestine and enter the bloodstream due to a compromised immune system.
-These toxins then affect the
+pass through barriers in the intestine and enter the bloodstream due to a compromised immune system.
+These toxins then

-consists of a diet that eliminates foods that promote yeast growth along with supplements of ‘good’ bacteria and/or anti-fungal
+usually consists of a diet that eliminates foods that promote yeast growth along with supplements of ‘good’ bacteria and/or

 MMR connection

-there is no provable evidence of a connection at this time, drug manufacturers have removed the mercury content in some
+While there is no provable evidence of a connection at this time, drug manufacturers have removed the mercury content in

-vaccines.
-Some researchers have suggested that parents ask about the mercury content of a vaccine before immunizing, to be
+some vaccines.
+Some researchers have suggested that parents ask about the mercury content of a vaccine before

-sure your child is receiving the newer vaccines.
-They also say that it might be advisable (at least until further information is
+immunizing, to be sure your child is receiving the newer vaccines.
+They also say that it might be advisable (at least until

 Metal detoxification